pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 #### Verification

-Log-in as `pydio` user and insure ENV variable are correctly set:
+Login as user `pydio` and make sure that the environment variables are correctly set:

 ```sh
 sysadmin@server:~$ sudo su - pydio